 - Preheat the oven to 350 degrees F.

-- While the pasta is cooking, combine the chicken, bell pepper, 1/4 cup of the chopped scallions, and 2 cups shredded cheese.
+- While the pasta is cooking, combine the chicken, bell pepper, ¼ cup of the chopped scallions, and two cups shredded cheese.
 Set aside.

-- Place the drained pasta in a 9x13 baking dish that has been sprayed with non-stick cooking spray.
+- Place the drained pasta in a 9×13 baking dish that has been sprayed with non-stick cooking spray.
 Add the chicken mixture, reserved pasta water, and cream cheese mixture and combine.

 - Melt butter and mix with the panko bread crumbs.

-- Top with the crumbled blue cheese, remaining 1 cup of shredded cheese, panko bread crumbs, and the remaining scallions.
+- Top with the crumbled blue cheese, remaining one cup of shredded cheese, panko bread crumbs, and the remaining scallions.

 *This post was originally published on September 26, 2016.
-Republished on September 27, 2019, with new images, expanded directions, and the addition of helpful tips.
-The only change to the recipe is the addition of butter to mix with the panko before baking.
+Republished on September 27, 2019, with expanded directions and the addition of helpful tips.
+Republished again on August 15, 2021, with new images and the addition of a FAQ section.